 Not that complicated.

-And that uh the mayor and I have been involved in, and that is in our representation of the president.
+Having said all of that, there's also some news on the domestic front you may have been following and that the mayor and I have been involved in, and that is in our representation of the president.

-And of course, you heard that there was a response that uh we put together with our team.
+And of course, you heard that there was a response that we put together with our team.

-We've got a great team of lawyers involving uh a request from the special counsel to interview the president of the United States.
+We've got a great team of lawyers involving a request from the special counsel to interview the president of the United States.

 We have had some comments about that, to say the least.